aleksejs1/ari/README.md

 - **Privacy by design**
     No tracking, no dark patterns, no data extraction incentives.
 - **Monolith first, clean architecture**
-    Simple, understandable systems age better than over-engineered ones.
+    Start simple.
+Optimize and split only when the system proves it needs it.

 ---
-## What exists today (early stage)
+## What exists today

-Ari is still in an early phase, but it already includes:
+Ari is still an early-stage project, but it already provides **real, working functionality**.

+### Core features

+- User authentication and strict data ownership
+- Contact management with a structured domain model:
+    - Contacts
+    - Multiple names per contact
+    - Multiple dates per contact (birthdays, anniversaries, custom dates)
+- **Audit log**:
+    - full history of contact lifecycle
+    - visibility into create, update, and delete operations
+- **Notification system**:
+    - configurable notification channels
+    - date-based notification subscriptions
+    - delivery log for sent notifications
+    - first implemented channel: **Telegram**

+### Integrations

+- **Google Contacts import** (basic, early version)

+### Web client

+- React-based UI with multi-language support
+- Contact list with create, edit, and delete flows
+- Audit log UI with pagination and filtering
+- Notification configuration via the UI

+### Platform & quality

 - Dockerized development environment
-- Backend API built with **PHP 8.5**, **Symfony 7.4**, **API Platform**, and **MariaDB**
-- Web client built with **React**, including multi-language support
-- Authentication
-- Contact domain model:
-    - Contacts
-    - Names (a contact can have multiple names)
-    - Dates (birthdays, anniversaries, custom dates)
-- Strong focus on code quality:
+- Fully documented API (OpenAPI)
-    - extensive automated tests
+- Extensive automated tests (backend and frontend)
-    - static analysis
-    - linters and format checkers
+- Strict static analysis, linters, and format checks

-This is a foundation, not a finished product.
+This is no longer just a technical foundation.
+It is an **early but usable system**, still evolving and not yet production-ready.

+Some workflows are still rough, and parts of the system are intentionally over-engineered for correctness rather than UX polish.

 ---
 ## Architecture at a glance

-- **Backend**
-    - PHP 8.5
+### Backend

-    - Symfony 7.4
+- **PHP 8.5**
-    - API Platform
+- **Symfony 7.4**
+- **API Platform** (OpenAPI-first)
-    - MariaDB
+- **MariaDB**
-- **Frontend**
+- Token-based authentication
+- Strict user data isolation at the Doctrine level (no accidental data leaks)
+- Audit logging via Doctrine event subscribers (history by default)

+### Frontend

-    - React
+- **React**
 - Multilingual UI
-- **Infrastructure**
+- Typed API client generated from OpenAPI
+- Strict linting, static analysis, and automated tests

+### Infrastructure

-    - Docker-based local development
+- Docker-based development environment
-    - Self-hosted by design
+- Cron-based background jobs (notifications)
+- Designed for self-hosting from day one

-The architecture favors clarity and maintainability over early optimization.
+The architecture favors **clarity, correctness, and long-term maintainability** over early optimization or premature distribution.

 ---
 ## Project status & expectations

+Ari is an **early but functional project**.

 - This is a **solo-developed** project.
-- Development happens at a sustainable pace.
+- Development is active and happens at a sustainable pace.
+- The core architecture and data model are in place.
+- Key features such as contacts, audit logs, and notifications already exist and are working.
-- There are **no fixed deadlines**.
-- Breaking changes are possible.
+- There are **no fixed deadlines**, and breaking changes are still possible.

-- The project is developed publicly, with a strong focus on correctness and trust rather than speed.
+Ari is **not production-ready yet**, and some areas require further work (performance, imports, self-hosting polish).
+However, the project already delivers real value and is actively evolving.

 If you are looking for a polished, feature-complete CRM today, Ari is probably not for you.
-If you care about long-term data reliability, transparency, and a thoughtful approach to personal data — you might want to follow along.
+If you care about **data reliability, transparent history, and trustworthy notifications**, and are comfortable with an evolving system — Ari may be worth following or experimenting with early.

 ---
 ## Screenshots